bartvoet/2023_RoboticsAi2TI_bartvoet/src/prep_lidar_pkg/readme.md

 # Patrolling and events

-Just some info on the basic setup
+Just some info on the basic setup.
+For demo see see documentation [here](demovideo.webm)

 ## Assumption on runtime conditions